select-8/mock-bigthief-htmlsite/README.md

 ## Deployment

-I have used Git for versioning.
+I have Git for versioning my code.
 The site is deployed to GitHub pages at the address given at the top of this readme.

 There is no difference between the development and deployed versions of the site.